SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ## Where to start?

-Start with CCRI's data sources from (1) aggregate data and (2) microdata, to (3) geographic boundary files.
-(Note: in addition to CCRI's data sources, a wealth of CCRI documentation and metadata sources is included.)
-Then conclude by investigating CCRI's contextual database.
+Start with CCRI's data sources, (1) aggregate data, then, (2) microdata and (3) geographic boundary files.
+(Note: you will find included within these data sources, CCRI's documentation and metadata sources.)
+Wrap up by investigating CCRI's contextual database**.

-I hope that like me, you will come across new sources of information about the Canada's historical Censuses of Population (1911 - 1951 decennial censuses) and to be able to more readily access CCRI data and related information.
+I hope that you will, like me, come across new sources of information about the Canada's historical Censuses of Population (1911 - 1951 censuses) and be able to more readily access CCRI's Census quantiative, qualitative and spatial information sources.

 | <sup>\# | <sup>CCRI Data Topics</sup> | <sup>Featuring</sup> |
 |----|-----------------------------|-----------|